CesareIurlaro/clips-project/README.md

 ;; di un van (vehicle_5) fermo a NA per il trasporto delle merci di tipo B

 ## Domain actions
-The domain actions are contained in the 'domain_rules.clp' file.
+The domain actions are contained in the `domain_rules.clp` file.
 They have been modeled using the means of transport as the subject.
 They are:
 - apply-load-prod
 - exec-load-prod